 18. St. John's Wort – A Herbal Treatment Option

 On the other hand, people with mild-to-moderate versions may benefit from it.
 St. John's wort may interact negatively with various drugs, herbs, and supplements.
 Always see your doctor before taking it to ensure your safety.

 19. The SAM-e Situation

 20. Serotonin And 5-HTP

 The FDA does not test dietary supplements.
 Contaminants have already led some 5-HTP users to acquire a potentially dangerous blood disease.
 More research is needed to see whether 5-HTP is beneficial in treating depression.

 21. Kava (Hot Kava)

 Its calming effects have been compared to those of benzodiazepines.
-Studies demonstrated Kava to be safe and helpful in the treatment of stress and anxiety, which may assist in alleviating depression symptoms.
+Studies demonstrated Kava to be safe and helpful in treating stress and anxiety, which may assist in alleviating depression symptoms.
 More study is required, however, to provide definitive proof.

 22. Increase Your Sleep Time